 Results

 We received 128 responses.
 Forty-two were removed because either the PA name(s) were not provided, only marine PAs were listed, or the respondents did not match the target audience (8, 7, and 27 responses, respectively).
 The final dataset contained 86 respondents from 23 countries.
 Seventy-three were local responses from 19 countries and 13 were non-local responses from 10 countries (the descriptive analysis of non-local responses is provided in the Supporting Information).
-The specific countries are not provided to protect the identity of the respondents.
+The specific countries are not provided to protect the identity of the respondents, but covered South-East Asia, ….

 Perceptions regarding wildlife health importance in conservation and potential consequences of pathogen transmission among wildlife, domestic animals, and people